 National Library of Belarus is an “interesting” looking building that was built in 2006.
 Some people find it “ugly” but I guess I like the design.
 Unfortunately, I realized that I didn’t take any photo of the building from outside but if you want to see how it looks like, simply click here.

 During my stay in Minsk, there was a football game in the European Championship qualifying between Belarus vs Northern Ireland.
-It was an opportunity for me to visit a charming looking arena and also a chance to board the Belarusian train and to go somewhere outside the city.
-Borisov Arena is the home stadium of Belarusian team BATE Borisov; they played in Champions League several times and they even managed once to blow a huge surprise by beating FC Bayern Munich 3:1.
+It was an opportunity for me to visit a charming looking arena and was also a chance to board the Belarusian train and to be somewhere outside the city.
+Borisov Arena is the home stadium of Belarusian team BATE Borisov; they played in Champions League several times and they even managed to blow a huge surprise once by beating FC Bayern Munich 3:1.
 It’s an interesting looking arena and it was a cool game to watch.
 Belarus lost the game 0:1.
 Trip from Minsk central station to Borisov takes around an hour.

 Food in Minsk

 Food in Minsk was a great surprise!
 Prior to my visit, I had no clue about Belarusian cuisine; I only knew that Belarusian people are obsessed with potatoes.
-Well, that turned out to be true but there are also many tasty and interesting dishes.
+Well, that turned out to be true but there are also many other tasty and interesting dishes.
 On top of that, Belarusian people are incredibly friendly so expect to be well fed if someone invites you to their home and expect to gain some weight too 🙂

-I tried so many dishes and they were all delicious but if you are in Minsk, you must try Draniki (potato pancakes).
+I tried many dishes and they were all delicious but if you are in Minsk, you must try Draniki (potato pancakes).
 I got addicted to pancakes and was having them everyday for breakfast.